hxsllc/Omeka-S-theme-IIP/README.md

 # Customization

- To customize the theme to your project, you will want to modify the following portions of the theme:
+ To customize the theme to your project beyond the Theme Settings available in the Omeka UI, you will want to modify the following portions of the theme files:

  *Banner graphic*